symlynX/secure-email/README.md

 * In order to benefit from a more secure provider, a user will need to switch their email account and email address, a very high barrier to adoption.
 * Where once there were many ISPs that offered email service, it is no longer clear if there is either the demand to sustain many email providers or the supply of providers interested in offering email as a service.
+* Given that more radical new mail systems solve all of the above problems, it may be a waste of time to stick to the old traditions.
 * Users must download and install a custom application.

 <a name="dark-mail-alliance"></a>Dark Mail Alliance